$698M deal to end Monsanto PCB pollution lawsuit in Oregon - KTVZ

 Associated Press

 PORTLAND, Ore.
-(AP) — Bayer, the German pharmaceutical and biotechnology company, will pay Oregon $698 million to end a lawsuit over PCB pollution associated with products made by Monsanto, the agriculture giant it now owns.
+(AP) — Bayer, the German pharmaceutical and biotechnology company, will pay Oregon $698 million to end a lawsuit over PCB pollution associated with products made by Monsanto, the agriculture giant it now owns, the state’s attorney general announced Thursday.

-It’s the largest environmental damage recovery in Oregon’s history and “magnitudes larger” than any other state settlement over PCB contamination by Monsanto, Rosenblum said.
+It’s the largest environmental damage recovery in Oregon’s history and “magnitudes larger” than any other state settlement over PCB contamination by Monsanto, Attorney General Ellen Rosenblum said.
+She described it as “vitally important” to the state’s land, air, water, wildlife and residents.

-The settlement stems from a lawsuit filed by Oregon against Monsanto in 2018 for 90 years of pollution in the state until PCBs were banned in the late 1970s.

-PCBs are toxic compounds formerly used in coolants, electrical equipment such as fluorescent lights, and other devices.
-They still contaminate Oregon’s landfills and riverbeds and show up in fish and wildlife.
+“I’m really, really excited that we’re able to bring this amount of money to the state of Oregon to be able to begin to resolve this terrible problem that we have,” Rosenblum said during a news conference.
+“When we start digging and understanding what is in our land what is in our water, it can really bring tears to your eyes.
+So let’s get this cleaned up so that our kids and our grandkids will not have tears in their eyes.”

 “The settlement terms reflect the unique challenges and trial procedures in this Oregon venue even though Monsanto voluntarily ceased production of PCBs in 1977 and never manufactured, used or disposed of PCBs in Oregon,” it said.